-The RSPCA found more than 250 poodle-cross dogs crammed into a single property in an undisclosed location in the UK.
+The RSPCA rescued more than 250 poodle-cross dogs from a single property in an undisclosed location in the UK.
 The charity had to deny allegations that images of the scene were AI-generated due to their shocking nature.

 Key Takeaways